British NVC community SD1: Description

 Shingle beaches are a hostile environment for the establishment of plants, and SD1 is generally described as a pioneer community, although it is not subject to succession.
 The vegetation is exposed to the stresses of salinity, wind, sunshine, drought and, especially on the lower parts of beaches, wave disturbance.
 Factors favouring the establishment of plants include the presence of sand and fine particles within the shingle matrix (because they retain fresh water) and the formation of humic soil from the decomposition of stranded seaweed and other organic debris, which creates a substrate that is rich in nitrogen.

 Sea kale is one of the most successful colonisers of coastal shingle.

 There are usually no plants that live below the average monthly spring tide line on a beach, due to wave disturbance and inundation by salt water, but shingle vegetation often begins at around the spring high tide line, because plants can have up to six months to grow there before being destroyed by equinoctial tidal surges.
 The pioneer plants that occur in this most vulnerable zone include Babington's orache, frosted orache, prickly saltwort and sea kale.
 The first three are all annuals, which flower and fruit before the autumn, but the latter is a tough-stemmed perennial which is adapted to survive being buried under fresh shingle in the winter.
 Where a beach is interrupted by a natural cliff or flood defences below the spring high tide line, there is usually no vegetation whatsoever.

 Tansley describes how, where there is a shingle ridge along the shore, it is the landward, or back, side of the ridge that is most important for the characteristic coastal vegetation.
 There is fresh water in the upper part of a ridge, in the interstices between the stones, which derives from rainwater or dew formation, and this is sufficient to maintain the plants throughout the summer.

-The analogous habitat in Europe, under the EUNIS system, is habitat 1210 Annual vegetation of strand lines.
-This is listed under Annex 1 of the European Habitats Directive, to which Britain is a signatory, meaning that it must be protected through the designation of Special Areas for Protection (Natura 2000) sites.
+The analogous habitats in Europe, under the Habitats Directive, are 1210 Annual vegetation of strand lines and 1220 perennial vegetation of shingle banks.
+These are both listed on Annex 1 of the directive, to which Britain is a signatory, meaning that they must be protected through the designation of Special Areas of Conservation (Natura 2000) sites.
 Thirteen such sites have been nominated in the UK, of which four (Chesil Beach, Dungeness, Minsmere and Orford Ness) are primarily for the protection of habitat 1210 and nine have it as a qualifying feature.